UKHO/docs/quality-assurance/test-policy.md

 The test guidance within the ADGF provides guidance/support for all teams that will carry out testing across UKHO.

+## Test data

+It is the UKHO Policy that live data should not be used for testing.
+Where a copy of live data is used then its use is to be risk assessed and the data sanitised as appropriate, removing references to customers, employees and UKHO corporate proprietary information.

 ## International standards

 Our baseline for standards is [ISO/IEC 29119](http://www.softwaretestingstandard.org/).